 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company's property has exposure to predominantly vanadium.
-Commodity prices, especially vanadium, greatly affect the value of the Company and the potential value of its property and investments.
+The Company's properties have exposure to predominantly gold and vanadium.
+Commodity prices greatly affect the value of the Company and the potential value of its property and investments.